-Landing pages are special websites that have been defined as targets of advertising campaigns.
-They usually contain interaction options, e.g. for downloading whitepapers or checklists and forms for collecting information about you.
+Landing pages are special websites that have been defined as the target of advertising campaigns.
+They usually contain interaction options, e.g. for downloading whitepapers or checklists and forms for entering information about you.

 The software uses various technical procedures to assign individual activities to anonymous profiles or – with prior consent – to the profiles of individual users:

-To detect whether an e-mail has been opened, for example, mautic uses so-called tracking pixels.
+In order to detect whether, for example, an e-mail has been opened, mautic uses so-called tracking pixels.
 This loads a small graphic from the provider’s server that was previously assigned to an individual user profile.

-For example, to see if a user calls a link from an email, mautic adds a unique identifier to these links that was previously assigned to an individual user profile.
+In order to recognize whether, for example, a user is calling a link from an e-mail, mautic adds a unique identifier to these links, which was previously assigned to an individual user profile.

-The IP address currently used by website visitors is transmitted to us each time they visit our website.
+The IP address currently used by website visitors is transmitted to us each time our website is accessed.
 Mautic uses these to recognize users of the website.

-- Number of page views and length of stay of the website visitor
+- Number of page views and duration of visit of the website visitor

 - the click path of the respective visitor